 Coinciding with the 100th anniversary of one of harmonica music’s superstars, Tommy Reilly, is a new compilation album by Chandos, the classical music record label.
 A Life In Music – Vintage Tommy Reilly is compiled by Sigmund Groven and David Reilly.

-You can purchase digital files already now but to be released physically on August 2nd is the CD A Life In Music – Vintage Tommy Reilly (cat. no. CHAN20143) which sees 30 of the Canadian musician’s recordings on one disc.
+Released on August 2nd, 2019 on CD and as digital files was A Life In Music – Vintage Tommy Reilly (cat. no. CHAN20143) which sees 30 of the Canadian musician’s recordings on one disc.
 Most of the tracks, which range from Reilly’s own compostions via classical music by Bach and Chopin to tunes by Cole Porter and James Moody, were recorded either in Oslo or in London, many of them with either Sigmund Groven or sir George Martin as producers.
 Many rare and previously unreleased recordings are included.

 Born in Ontario in August 1919, Tommy Reilly studied violin from the age of eight, and began playing harmonica at the age of eleven.
 Though he had played in England in 1935 – 37 and continental Europe in 1937 – 39, it was not until his arrest (while studying violin at the Leipzig Conservatory) and subsequent internment 1939 – 45 in prisoner-of-war camps that he developed his virtuosity on the harmonica, basing his ideas of phrasing and interpretation on the playing of Jascha Heifetz.
 Returning to London in 1945, Reilly began parallel careers as a concert soloist and recitalist, a popular BBC radio and television performer, and a studio musician-composer.